nmake/jetpack/docs/module/cli_parse_transform.md

 ## Transforms

-- <a name="expand_vlans">`expand_vlans`</a>: Expand vlans in range syntax into a list.
-This is useful when there is a need to `assert` that a vlan in allowed in a trunk later in the playbook.

-    ```yaml

-    # before
-    - cli_parse_transform:
-        engine: native_json
-        commands:
-        - command: show interface Ethernet1 switchport
-          set_fact: True

-    switchports:
-      Ethernet1:
-        enabled: true
-        switchportInfo:
-          trunkAllowedVlans: 1-3

-    # after
-    - cli_parse_transform:
-        engine: native_json
-        commands:
-        - command: show interface Ethernet1 switchport
-          set_fact: True
-          transform:
-          - name: expand_vlans
-            keys:
-            - trunkAllowedVlans

-    switchports:
-      Ethernet1:
-        enabled: true
-        switchportInfo:
-          trunkAllowedVlans:
-          - '1'
-          - '2'
-          - '3'
-    ```

 - <a name="flatten_list_of_dicts">`flatten_list_of_dicts`</a>: Replaces a list of dictionaries with a list of values.
 Provide the `key` to match and the `value` to pull from each dictionary.
 The `key` is used as a regular expression.
 This is useful when the engine return lists of dictionaries and only a list of a praticular value within each dictionary is desired.